Juyeori/Juyeori/README.md

   * I'm currently studying `Back End` with `Spring Boot`

   ## ⚡ My goal...
+  * I studied while looking at the forest until now, but now I want to see the trees.
-  * I want to be a `web developer` who can make good use of other `4th convergence industries` (ex.
+  * And I want to be a `web developer` who can make good use of other `4th convergence industries` (ex.
 Blockchain, AI...).

   ## 🌱 I did...
   * Developed `a database of restaurants` assuming that they were about to be franchised (2022.03 ~ 2022.06)